 - Plan a trip to a special restaurant.
 Call ahead, and ask the restaurant to bring a special celebratory dessert featuring flowers or fruits.

 - Use floral-scented candles to set the scene for a romantic evening at home.
-Consider floral-scented bubble bath or massage oil to really make the night special.
+Consider floral-scented bubble bath or massage oil to make the night special.

 - Explore a new and beautiful location together.
 If you've never been to a conservatory or arboretum before, now is a perfect time.

-- If the season allows, take a short trip to a pick-your-own farm where you can pick your own apples, grapes, peaches, or other fruits.
+- If the season allows, take a short trip to a pick-your-own farm where you can pick apples, grapes, peaches, or other fruits.
 It's a fun way to enjoy the outdoors together.
 After picking, spend time together cooking and eating a special fruity dessert.